microsoft/vscode-wiki/Virtual-Workspaces.md

 }
 ```

-You can additionally give a reason why the extension can not handle virtual workspaces:
+With the latest insiders (1.57) it's now also possible to give a reason why the extension can not handle virtual workspaces:
 ```json
 {
   "capabilities": {